caciviclab/odca-jekyll/README.md

 ## Findings

+This project started as an experiment.
+Here is what we learned:

 - `ballots` should probably just be renamed `elections`.
 - naming of the files is very important, it's how we reference relationships between entities.
 Best is to use the full path name which would be unique per entity.
 - Info we attribute to candidates, like bio, occupation, website, etc, should those be frozen in time based at the time of election?
-For Example, London Breed is now running for Mayor, so many of these qualities have changed since the last election.
-Would folks be interested in seeing snapshots of websites, at the time of a previous election?
+For example, London Breed is now running for Mayor, so many of these attributes have changed since the last election.
+Would folks be interested in seeing snapshots of websites, at the time of a previous election? i.e. should past elections just be snapshots of the opendisclosure website?

 ## Development